 Why Wide Receivers Wear Gloves

 Wide receivers wear gloves to improve their traction when catching the football.
 Footballs are made of leather, which in the hot sun can get slick.
 Along with all of the water and sweat that contact the ball, the human hand will naturally slide off the football.

 To counteract the slippery grip of the ball, football gloves were created to help ensure that the ball wouldn’t slip out of the human hand.

 The wide receive glove is made of silicone or neoprene on the front of the gloves.
 This is the rubber-tacky substance that most companies use.

 Wide receivers in football have two responsibilities: block the opposing player on a run play, and catch the ball on a pass play.

-With the Air raid offense innovation, wide receivers are being asked to catch the ball more than to block.
+With the Air raid offense innovation, wide receivers are asked to catch the ball more than to block.
 Passes are being thrown 40-50 times a game, which means more opportunities to catch the football.

 Gloves Help Secure The Football

-Wide receivers wear gloves to ensure the ball doesn’t slip out of their hands and that the catch is safely secured.
-The human hand will tend to sweat and accumulate moisture as the football game goes on.
+Wide receivers wear gloves to ensure the ball doesn’t slip out of their hands and safely secure the catch.
+The human hand will tend to sweat and accumulate moisture as the football game continues.

 The football will naturally be touched by other sweaty players who may also have water on their bodies.
 Combine a slick hand with water on a leather football.
 There is a good chance the ball will end up on the ground.